l1st1k/Trading-Network/README.md

    - LocalStack (free local AWS)
    - Docker & docker-compose
    - Swagger _(for testing and reviewing all the endpoints)_

-The .env file is not hidden for an ability to check the application.</br>
 To start my application on your device you should:
 1) have docker-compose installed
 2) clone my repo